 To what did Carver attribute his success to overcome almost insurmountable obstacles?

 Carver would be the first to tell you it was because of the Lord.
 “I have made it a rule to go out and sit . . . at four o’clock every morning and ask the good Lord what I am to do that day.
 Then I go ahead and do it.”
 (Scientists of Faith, books, google.com).

 What made George Washington Carver’s success possible?
 Surely, he had a great deal of natural ability, intelligence, discernment, curiosity, and insight.
 But he had something far more important.
 He had daily encounters with the Father, the living God.
 This made all the difference in the world.

 REFLECT & PRAY

 What is an encounter with God?
 “An encounter with God takes place when He confronts us.
 Through these divine encounters, the Lord comforts us, challenges us, heals and forgives us.
 He changes us.”
 (Stanley).
 When it comes to encountering the Father, He is in complete control.
 There is nothing we can do to manipulate Him or “call the shots.”
-Whatever sense of control we have, we yield.
+Whatever sense of control we might think that we have, we yield.

 A simple question to ponder.
 If you want instructions and guidance for the day, when is the best time to seek it?
 It seems to me that the obvious answer is, as early as possible.
 Carver started every day at 4 AM seeking the Father’s face.

 Psalms 63:1 O God, you are my God; I earnestly [early] search for you.
-My soul thirsts for you; my whole-body longs for you, as in a dry and weary land where there is no water.
+My soul thirsts for you; my whole body longs for you, as in a dry and weary land where there is no water.

 As soon as David arose in the morning, he became aware of his need for the Father, just as he needed water shortly after waking up (Constable).
 David made it a habit to seek the Father early.